HackBulgaria/Haskell-1/week1/1-Beginner-Tasks/README.md

 ### 03. Calculate BMI

 BMI is calculated by the following formula -> bmi height weight = weight / (height^2)
+Note: `bmi` takes as arguments height in centimeters and weight in kilos.

 ```
 bmi 150 40 -> 17.8